San Ysidro Border Crossing Wait Times & Forecast

 See the full forecast, not just right now

-CBP data shows what's happening at this moment.
-BorderSmart adds a multi-hour forecast so you can decide whether to leave now, wait an hour, or pick tomorrow morning instead.
+BorderSmart combines public wait-time data, historical patterns, traffic context, and optional crossing reports into a multi-hour forecast so you can decide whether to leave now, wait an hour, or pick tomorrow morning instead.

 Compare lane types at a glance